 The Agile Marketing Manifesto dates back from 2012.
 Ever since companies have been implementing agile marketing and reporting remarkable results.

 There is an anecdote from Scott Brinker when he was running a conversion optimization platform.
 At the time, testing a landing page was a very manual process.
 He was fascinated by the results, but even more so by the clients.
 Some of the clients were incredibly successful with this platform while others were not.
-The marketing teams that had adopted the agile approach were by far more successful.
+The marketing teams that had adopted the agile methodology were by far more successful.
 They were harnessing the full benefit of this martech platform in no time.
 In three months, clients went from testing a handful of search campaigns to, three months later, launching literally over 100 experiments every month.

 Numbers support these findings: